About Seiver Ranch

 In late 2014, after realizing the ranch in Columbus would never regrow trees in time for us to enjoy their beauty, we decided to search for a new location with lots of trees, more on-site water, and abundant wildlife.
 We found that property near Wild Horse Plains, Montana and now the rebuild continues for the new Seiver Ranch, Seiver Ranch 2.0.

-The next step is building a home in the NE corner of the property that started Spring 2017 and as of August 2018 is nearly complete.
+The building of the ranch home near the NE corner of the property started Spring 2017 and as of February 2019 is virtually complete.
 Further improvements including timbering for tree health and fire protection is on-going.
+Later in 2019 we have plans to build a second garage and guest house with a planned completion date in 2020.

 LOCATION of SR 2.0